29 Jan 2026

 How Time Pressure Changes Everything

-This is why practicing under timed conditions matters.
-Not endlessly, and not obsessively, but enough that pacing feels familiar.
-When pacing becomes routine, anxiety drops and accuracy improves.
+That’s why practicing under timed conditions matters.
+Not endlessly or obsessively, but enough to make the pace feel familiar.
+When timing becomes routine, anxiety decreases and accuracy improves.

 Is the ASVAB Harder Than School Tests?